OPS-E2E-PPE/VBA-Docs/api/Access.CommandButton.Picture.md

 keywords: vbaac10.chm10451
 f1_keywords:
 - vbaac10.chm10451
-ms.prod: access
 api_name:
 - Access.CommandButton.Picture
 ms.assetid: 1d0d5956-719e-13eb-e6ca-319f8da78754
 ms.date: 03/05/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CommandButton.Picture property (Access)

-You can use the **Picture** property to specify a bitmap or other type of graphic to be displayed on the specified control.
+Use the **Picture** property to specify a bitmap or other type of graphic to be displayed on the specified control.
 Read/write **String**.

 ## Syntax